cooper-ross/racket-prep/README.md

 <img alt="image" src="https://github.com/user-attachments/assets/4982e840-797c-4c12-9df5-d0c908000d05" />

-A web-based programming practice platform for learning Racket, especially for University of  Waterloo Students in either first-year CS 135 or CS 145.
-It has ~60 problems, covering recursion, lists, trees, etc. All code is automatically saved to local storage, so you don't need to worry about closing the browser, or changing problems halfway through.
-The editor also has most of the features of Dr. Racket proper, including syntax highlighting, bracket matching (when typing), and auto-indentation.
+A web-based programming practice platform for learning Racket for University of  Waterloo Students in either first-year CS 135 or CS 145 (also some CS 115).
+It has ~60 problems, covering recursion, lists, trees, etc. It also has 3 handmade practice exams based roughly on the type of questions you'd be getting.
+All code is automatically saved to local storage, so you don't need to worry about closing the browser, or changing problems halfway through.
+The editor also has most of the features of Dr. Racket proper, including syntax highlighting, bracket matching (when typing), and auto-indentation (and now the λ shortcut).
 It works on mobile, too!

 ### Editor Page